This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 4. Do not use bleach to clean the mattress and make sure the cleaning agents you use do not contain bleach.

-5. Make sure your mattress is placed on a firm and solid structure.
-The bed base should be as little spaced as possible.
+5. Make sure your mattress is placed on a firm and solid bed base.

 6. You might have noticed that your mattress gets saggy on the spot where you usually sleep.
 To avoid this and to use the mattress up to its potential, move, rotate and flip the mattress every once in a while.